richard-vh/iceberg-cdw-hol/content/README.md

 ### Time Travel in Iceberg

 Time travel in Iceberg allows you to query a table as it existed at a specific point in time in the past.
 This feature leverages Iceberg's snapshot-based architecture to track all changes made to the data over time.
 When you perform time travel, Iceberg will provide data based on the state of the table at a specified snapshot or timestamp.
-Time travel is supported by specifying a timestamp or snapshotid when querying the table, which enables access to historical data without having to maintain separate copies of the data.
+Time travel is supported by specifying a timestamp or snapshot id when querying the table, which enables access to historical data without having to maintain separate copies of the data.

 **Time Travel Benefits:**